GUC-Notes/CS4-notes/README.md

 # CS4-notes
-notes for cs4 game course
+Notes for cs4 game course

+Please consider contributing
 ## Final modifier

 If you won't a method to be overridden.